Wayman Elbridge Adams: Life

+He died in Austin, Texas at the age of 76.

 Art

-Adams's mature style — featuring simplified composition, heavy brushstrokes, and patches of vivid color — shows the influence of both his teachers.
-He became known as a specialist in portraits, and his subjects included four U.S. presidents — Calvin Coolidge, Warren Harding, William Henry Harrison, and Herbert Hoover — the artist Francis Focer Brown, and the writers Booth Tarkington and James Whitcomb Riley.
+Adams's mature style – featuring simplified composition, heavy brushstrokes, and patches of vivid color – shows the influence of both his teachers.
+He became known as a specialist in portraits, and his subjects included four U.S. presidents – Calvin Coolidge, Warren Harding, William Henry Harrison, and Herbert Hoover – the artist Francis Focer Brown, and the writers Booth Tarkington and James Whitcomb Riley.
 His first important recognition as an artist came in 1918 when he won a Logan prize for his portrait of printmaker Joseph Pennell.

 Adams also turned out regional figure studies and street scenes in various media including painting, drawing, and printmaking.
 One series focuses on the residents of San Francisco's Chinatown, and another on the residents of New Orleans, Louisiana, where he traveled frequently beginning in 1916.
 A number of the New Orleans works foreground African-American subjects.
 There are also portraits of notable New Orleans residents, including author Grace King, artist Ellsworth Woodward, and mayor Martin Behrman.

 Adams was well known in American artistic circles for his speedy painting technique, which earned him the nickname of 'Lightning.
 His portraits were often completed in one sitting.

 He exhibited widely in the United States and had an exhibition at the Musée du Luxembourg in Paris in 1919.
 In 1921, he was elected an associate of the National Academy of Design.